RenatoMazzarino/Conecta-Care-web/docs/api.md

 # API Endpoint & Data Architecture Reference

-This document outlines the suggested API endpoints and data flow for the CareSync application.
+This document outlines the suggested API endpoints and data flow for the Conecta Care application.
 It serves as a blueprint for backend development and frontend data fetching.

 ---